anishazaveri/Chemical_Genomics_demo/README.md

 We developed a chemical-genetic approach to predict the mechanism of action of a new drug

-## Details of code provided
+## Overview and Goals

+The overarching goal of this project was to predict mechanism of actions of new drugs by using a library of strains with varying drug susceptibilities as inputs.

+`1-Overview_and_goals.ipynb` provides a detailed explanation of the format of the input data and the specific goals addressed by this dataset.

-The counts files act as inputs for the code provided in this repo. `HypoIII-Counts_to_FC-For_git.ipynb` processes Counts_files to cleaned dataframes, while performing several steps of QC in between.
-Each step generates a folder under `Analysis`.
+`2-Clean_data.ipynb` processes counts_files to cleaned dataframes.
+Each step generates a folder with intermediate files under `Clean_data_outputs`

-The files under folders in `Analysis` act as inputs to the `EDA.ipynb` file.
-This file is used to examine the quality of the overall data and explore possible reasons for poor quality PCRs.

-Finally the filtered data are fit to a logistic regression model to explore if strain depletion patterns can predict drug classes.
-Outputs of this are two confusion matrices and a file with the coefficients of the logistic regression classifier(found under `Analysis/9-Logistic_regression/HypoIII`)
+`3-QC` performs several QC analysis on the processed data and specifically examines possible reasons behind missing datapoints

+`4-Model_fitting.ipynb` uses the processed data to fit supervised machine learning models and describes methods for narrowing the number of features required for the analysis.

-## Details of experimental setup
+## Details of experimental setup used to generate input data
 Each experiment consists of taking pools of _M. tuberculosis_ depleted of essential targets and screening them against compound libraries to determine chemical genetic interactions.
 An overview of the experimental setup is as follows:

 1. Anti-mycobacterial drugs are pipetted at varying concentrations into 96 well plates, with each plate corresponding to one drug.
 For each drug, seven concentrations are used (0.125X MIC - 8X MIC) in addition to a no drug control (0.000x MIC).
 Each drug-MIC combination has six replicates.
 Details of this are recorded in `Raw_data/HypoIII_all_drugs_encoded.csv` under the columns 'Dispensedwell', 'Dispensedrow', 'Dispensedcol'.